 Slack’s close integration with Google Drive makes it quick and easy to share content with colleagues.
 Of course, that does rely on your using Google Drive as your storage platform.

-As part of an Office 365 subscription, sharing in Teams is excellent.
+As part of an Microsoft 365 subscription, sharing in Teams is excellent.
 Adding a file to a private chat will not only upload it to your OneDrive, but will share it with everybody else included in the chat.
 And when in team conversations, sharing works, but only through SharePoint.